Erwin Schrödinger: Commemorations

 The philosophical issues raised by Schrödinger's cat are still debated today and remain his most enduring legacy in popular science, while Schrödinger's equation is his most enduring legacy at a more technical level.
 Schrödinger is one of several individuals who have been called "the father of quantum mechanics".

-The Schrödinger crater on the far side of the Moon is named after him.
+Schrödinger crater, on the far side of the Moon, is named after him.
 The Erwin Schrödinger International Institute for Mathematical Physics was founded in Vienna in 1992.

 Schrödinger's portrait was the main feature of the design of the 1983–97 Austrian 1000-schilling banknote, the second-highest denomination.
 A building is named after him at the University of Limerick in Ireland, as is the Erwin Schrödinger Zentrum in Adlershof, Berlin and the Route Schrödinger at CERN, Prévessin, France.
 Schrödinger's 126th birthday anniversary in 2013 was celebrated with a Google Doodle.